 Random Testing.
-The School District will conduct random alcohol testing at an annual rate that is equal to at least 10% of the number of School District driver positions.
-Random controlled substances testing will be conducted at an annual rate equal to at least 50% of the number of driver positions.
-These required random testing rates are set by the FHWA and are subject to change.
+Throughout each twelve-month period, the School District will conduct random alcohol testing of at least 10% of the average number of Driver positions.
+The School District will conduct random controlled substances testing will be conducted at an annual rate equal to at least 50% of the number of Driver positions.
+These required random testing rates are set by the FHWAFMCSA and are subject to change.

-Drivers will be randomly selected for testing so that each driver will have an equal chance of being tested each time selections are made.
+Drivers will be randomly selected for testing by a scientifically valid method so that each Driver will have an equal chance of being tested each time selections are made.
 Random tests will not be announced in advance and will be spaced throughout the calendar year.

-Drivers selected for random testing must proceed immediately to the testing site upon notification of being selected.
-The School District will make the necessary arrangements to have a substitute employee available to permit the random testing to occur.
+Upon notification of being selected for random testing, Drivers must proceed immediately to the testing site.
+The School District will arrange for substitute employee Drivers so selected Drivers may attend the testing.

-Drivers will only be randomly tested for the presence of alcohol when they are driving or preparing to drive a commercial motor vehicle for the School District, or immediately prior to or immediately after such activity.
+Drivers will only be randomly tested for the presence of alcohol immediately prior to Driving, when they are Driving or preparing to Drive, or immediately after Driving for the School District.

-In the event a driver who is selected for a random alcohol and/or controlled substances test is absent from work, the School District may select another driver for testing.
-The School District may choose to keep the original selection confidential until the driver returns, if the driver is expected to be available for testing during the current designated testing period.
+If a Driver who is selected for alcohol and/or controlled substances testing is absent from work on the day or time of the scheduled test, the School District may select another Driver for testing.
+If the Driver is absent when the testing selections are announced, but is expected to be available for testing during the current designated testing period, the School District may keep the original selection confidential until the Driver returns to duty.